BlockAppsAI/covid_modeling/README.md

 **Please install any of the missing dependencies using a package manager of your choise before proceeding.**

+To use the Python API, please see [this notebook](https://github.com/BlockAppsAI/covid_modeling/blob/5fb89c24f34d6e134eb515a7f7e3a8f9b23b4909/src/notebooks/test_api_consumer.ipynb)

 ---

 © [BlockApps AI Private Limited](https://blockappsai.com/)